Registration Procedures - the Psychometric Entrance Test

-If you miss the registration deadline and do not wish to wait until the next test administration, you may try to register late, up to eight working days before the test.
+If you miss the registration deadline and do not wish to wait until the next test administration, you may try to register late, up to eight working days before the first day of the test administration period.
 Late registration will only be approved if there is space available at one of the campuses at which the test is administered.
-Call the Registration Center to ascertain availability and late registration procedures.
+The only way to register late is to do so online.
+Information about late registration will be posted on the Home Page of the NITE website; there is no need to telephone the Registration Center.
 The late registration fee is 150% of the regular test fee.
 You will be assigned to whichever location has spaces available.
 Those registering late will not be able to choose their test location.

 Because of the complex arrangements required for those entitled to special test accommodations, late registration is not available to those requiring special test accommodations.